janw/imessage-parser/README.md

 ## Format

-Just as an example, here's an example of the formated output inside of the conversational Markdown file:
+Just as an example, here's an example of the formated output inside of the conversational Markdown file.
+The attentive audience will notice, that some timestamps include multiple lines instead of just one.
+This is where the timestamps of consecutive messages have been combined into one, so the conversation is not cluttered by formalia.

 ```markdown
 ## 10.10.2013